transform-data/transform-dbt-sync/README.md

 -   **event_target as target** - `varchar(512)` the target used when running DBT
 -   **event_is_full_refresh as is_full_refresh** - `boolean` whether the DBT run was a full refresh

-These will be added to your existing audit table automatically in the `on-run-start` DBT hook, and added to the staging tables deployed by this table when they are ran.
+These will be added to your existing sync table automatically in the `on-run-start` DBT hook, and added to the staging tables deployed by this table when they are ran.
 The existing `event_schema` column will also be propagated into to `stg_dbt_model_deployments` as `schema`.

 ### Contributing
 Additional contributions to this repo are very welcome!
 Check out [this](https://discourse.getdbt.com/t/contributing-to-an-external-dbt-package/657) post on the best workflow for contributing to a package.
 All PRs should only include functionality that is contained within all Segment deployments; no implementation-specific details should be included.